Tima-a/CppGraphicsEngine/README.md

 ![cpp1](https://github.com/Tima-a/CppGraphicsEngine/assets/107584760/60bf005b-a6c4-4d63-bce1-c14e10356754)

 # Vectors
-Was really difficult for me to write, but i still managed to do it.<br />
 How does my engine draw vectors?<br />
 Firstly, it checks what type of vector it is(straight or not).<br />
 If vector is not straight then it calculates the slope of a vector by formula m=(y2-y1)/(x2-x1).
 Then, it calculates the direction to which the resulting vector should be facing by comparing the (x2-x1) and (y2-y1).<br />